phetsims/circuit-construction-kit-common/doc/implementation-notes.md

 socket in another layer makes it possible to show the electrons going "through" the socket (in z-ordering).
 The CircuitElementNode constructors populate different layers of the CircuitLayerNode in their constructors and depopulate in their dispose functions.
-* To attain high performance on iPad2, some of the CircuitLayerNode child node layers have been implemented in WebGL using `renderer:'webgl'`.
+* To attain reasonable performance on iPad2, some of the CircuitLayerNode child node layers have been implemented in WebGL using `renderer:'webgl'`.
 This means all of the nodes must be rendered with solid-fill Rectangle (without rounded corners or gradients), and images.
 Node.toDataURLNodeSynchronous is used throughout these view layers to rasterize as images.